 Conditions with similar signs and symptoms from Orphanet

-Differential diagnoses include mucopolysaccharidosis type 1, 6, 7; sialidosis type 2; mucolipidosis type 2 and 3; and multiple sulfatase deficiency (see these terms).
+Differential diagnoses include mucopolysaccharidosis type 1, 6, 7; sialidosis type 2; mucolipidosis type 2 and 3; and multiple sulfatase deficiency.

 Visit the Orphanet disease page for more information.

 Research helps us better understand diseases and can lead to advances in diagnosis and treatment.
 This section provides resources to help you learn about medical research and ways to get involved.

 Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
 Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
 They can direct you to research, resources, and services.
 Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
 Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.

 Living with a genetic or rare disease can impact the daily lives of patients and families.
 These resources can help families navigate various aspects of living with a rare disease.

 These resources provide more information about this condition or associated symptoms.
 The in-depth resources contain medical and scientific language that may be hard to understand.
 You may want to review these resources with a medical professional.

 2017 Million Dollar Bike Ride Pilot Grant Program